Hontiris1/IPPing/README.md

 *Future Updates*

+- Adding popup GUI displaying the IPs on the txt file when the list of IPs button gets pressed.

+*Added*

 - Functions need to be finished, they are currently not fully working.
 - GUI for Users using the functions.